Harold Ramirez Player Props: Rays vs. Rangers

 - Ramirez is hitting .294 with nine doubles, a triple, nine home runs and 12 walks.

-- Ramirez has had an RBI in 19 games this season (38.0%), including nine multi-RBI outings (18.0%).
-He has also driven in three or more of his team's runs in one contest.
+- Ramirez has picked up an RBI in 38.0% of his games this year, with more than one RBI in 18.0% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.